Argonide

 Argonide Corporation is a Florida nanotechnology company.
 The company was formed in 1994 by American Fred Tepper, partly to provide employment for former Russian (government) scientists.
-Argonide offered nanometal powders made by the exploding wire method (EWM).
+Argonide began offering nanometal powders made by the exploding wire method (EWM) in 1997.

 Their main product, NanoCeram, uses aluminum oxide nanofibers for water filtration.
-The filter uses nanofibers originally developed at the Design Technology Center (DTC) in Tomsk, Russia.NanoCeram can be incorporated into glass and cellulose non-woven sheets, is an extremely effective filtration medium.
+The filter uses nanofibers originally developed at the Design Technology Center (DTC) in Tomsk, Russia.
+NanoCeram can be incorporated into glass and cellulose non-woven sheets, is an extremely effective filtration medium.
 The aluminum oxide fibers, which are only 2 nanometers wide, attract dirt, bacteria, viruses, and proteins using an electrostatic effect.
 NanoCeram can match the particle removal effectiveness of ultrafiltration, and it allows orders-of-magnitude higher flow rates at a given pressure difference or pressure drop.

 Argonide has been awarded a NASA Small Business Innovation Research (SBIR) contract to filter water aboard the Space Shuttles.
 In 2002 it won an R&D 100 Award, given annually to the top 100 most technologically significant new products by R&D Magazine.